Holy Men Who Served

 Layman & Catechist · 1712–1752

 Though not ordained a deacon, Devasahayam lived the spirit of diaconal service as a convert, catechist, and martyr in India.
-Canonized in 2022, he represents the universal call to service that the diaconate embodies.
-His witness reminds us that the spirit of diakonia extends beyond ordination to the entire People of God.
+His witness reminds us that diakonia extends beyond ordination to the entire People of God.

 “Blessed is that servant whom his master when he comes will find so doing.
 Truly, I say to you, he will set him over all his possessions.”